DanCat6300/nemo-jupyterlab/jl_config/README.md

     jupyter --path
     ```

-3. Edit your config following the this json file or just copy it at your own risk. **Change the absolute path according to your local**
+3. Edit your config following the this json file or just copy-paste (risky). **Change the absolute path according to your local**

 4. Also modify your `kernel.json` file.
 See the file in the nemo_kernel folder.